Oluwatimothy/confidential-asset-hub/README.md

 ## Overview

 Confidential Asset Hub is a **production-grade, open-source frontend** for the Zama Wrappers Registry ecosystem.
-It serves as a unified interface for interacting with ERC7984 confidential tokens — wrapping, unwrapping, decrypting, and exploring the official on-chain registry.
+It serves as a unified interface for interacting with ERC7984 confidential tokens; wrapping, unwrapping, decrypting, and exploring the official on-chain registry.

 Built to a standard comparable to Vercel Dashboard, Alchemy, and Stripe — not a hackathon prototype.